aimer63/fire/docs/correlation.md

 ### Key Steps

-1. **User Configuration**: The user will provide a full, symmetric positive semidefinite **correlation matrix** in the configuration file.
-This matrix will define the correlation coefficient for every pair of assets (e.g., stocks vs. bonds, bonds vs. inflation).
+1. **User Configuration**: The user will provide a full, symmetric positive semi-definite **correlation matrix** in the configuration file.
+This matrix will define the correlation coefficient for every pair of assets and inflation (e.g., stocks vs. bonds, bonds vs. inflation).

 2. **Build Covariance Matrix**: At the start of a simulation run, the engine will take the user provided correlation matrix and the already configured annual sample mean and standard